Bachelor of Early Childhood and Primary Education

 Professional Experience Placement

-Students will satisfactorily complete 115-days of professional experience placement in a wide range of education and care settings, as outlined below:
+Students will satisfactorily complete between 115-120 days of professional experience placement in a wide range of education and care settings, as outlined below:

-Year 3: 20-days in infant and toddler education and care settings and 15-days in kindergarten or foundation (primary school) settings
+Year 3: 20-days in infant and toddler education and care settings and 15-days in foundation (primary school) settings.

 Course duration